In The News

 November 2013: Gold Status achieved!

-POC is Canada’s national association of Professional Organizers.
-Within the association of 600 members, there are two levels of designation recognizing member’s volunteer efforts within the association and their years in business.
+Within POC, Canada’s national association of Professional Organizers with 500+ members, two levels of designation recognize member’s volunteer efforts within the association and their years in business.
 “Professional Organizers who have obtained Silver Leaf status, have been members in good standing of POC for at least ten consecutive years, and who have accumulated 100 service points are eligible for Gold Leaf status.”
-At the 2013 annual POC conference in Toronto, Elinor was awarded her Gold Status certificate and pin.
-Her volunteer points were accumulated through dedication to her local chapter and for her work with organizing the 2007 POC conference in Vancouver, the first national conference held outside of Toronto.
+Elinor was awarded her Gold Status in 2013.
+Her volunteer points were accumulated through dedication to her local chapter and for her work with organizing the 2007 POC conference in Vancouver, which was the first national conference held outside of Toronto.
 Reviews for the conference included “best ever”, “raised the bar” and “phenomenal”.
+She’s an organizer recognized within a community of organizers.

 February 2013: Heart of Light: turning your clutter into public art